Generic Name: c1 esterase inhibitor (human) (C1 ES-ter-ase in-HIB-i-ter)

 - Keep this product, as well as syringes and needles, out of the reach of children and away from pets.
 Do not reuse needles, syringes, or other materials.
 Ask your health care provider how to dispose of these materials after use.
 Follow all local rules for disposal.

 - If you miss a dose of Cinryze, contact your doctor right away.

 Ask your health care provider any questions you may have about how to use Cinryze.

 - Cinryze may contain albumin, which comes from human blood.
 There is a very rare risk of getting a viral disease or a central nervous system disease called Creutzfeldt-Jakob disease from products with albumin.
 No cases of these problems have been found in patients who have used Cinryze.

 - The risk of blood clots (eg, in your veins or lungs) may be increased with high doses of Cinryze.
-Tell your doctor if you have a history of blood clotting problems.
-Contact your doctor right away if you develop symptoms of a blood clot (eg, changes in consciousness, speech, or vision; one-sided weakness or loss of muscle control; severe or persistent headache; chest pain; shortness of breath; pain, numbness, or swelling in your arms or legs) while you are using Cinryze.
+Contact your doctor right away if you develop symptoms of a blood clot (eg, changes in consciousness, speech, or vision; one-sided weakness or loss of muscle control; severe or persistent headache; chest pain; shortness of breath; pain, numbness, warmth, change of color, or swelling in your arms or legs; fast heartbeat) while you are using Cinryze.
 Talk with your doctor for more information.

 - Cinryze should be used with extreme caution in CHILDREN; safety and effectiveness in children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: It is not known if Cinryze can cause harm to the fetus.
 If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using Cinryze while you are pregnant.
 It is not known if Cinryze is found in breast milk.
 If you are or will be breast-feeding while you use Cinryze, check with your doctor.
 Discuss any possible risks to your baby.